wqferr/zelda1-archipelago-disassembly/README.md

 -----------

 We have done the following changes to make the ROM work better with Archipelago:
-* Change how empty rooms are encoded, so there is a single way of doing it.
+* Change how empty rooms are encoded, so there is a single way of doing it across cave and dungeon rooms.

 In the future, we want to implement the following features: